Frosty515/Custom-Arch/docs/design.md

 - Bit 1 of the IDT entry is set to 1 if the interrupt is available in user mode.
 - Interrupts are **always** handled in kernel mode.

+## Assembly syntax

+### Labels

+- Labels are defined by a string followed by a colon

+### Sub-labels

+- Sub-labels are defined by a period followed by a string followed by a colon
+- Sub-labels are only accessible within the scope of the label they are defined in

+### Comments

+- Single line comments are defined by a semicolon followed by a string
+- Multi-line comments are defined by a `/*` followed by a string and ending with a `*/`

+### Directives

+- `db` to define a byte
+- `dw` to define a word (2 bytes)
+- `dd` to define a double-word (4 bytes)
+- `dq` to define a quad-word (8 bytes)